Direct search for stochastic optimization in random subspaces with zeroth-, first-, and second-order convergence and expected complexity: Numerical results

 \subsection{Acknowledgments}

-The first author thanks Prof. Coralia Cartis of the University of Oxford for the discussions that motivated this work.
-This material was based upon work supported by the CAMPA and ComPASS-4, projects of the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research and Office of High Energy Physics, Scientific Discovery through Advanced Computing (SciDAC) program under Contract No.~DE-AC02-06CH11357.
+The first author thanks Professor Coralia Cartis for the discussions that motivated this work.
+This material was based upon work supported by the {\bl U.S.\ Department of Energy, Office of Science, Office of Advanced Scientific Computing Research applied mathematics and SciDAC (CAMPA) programs under Contract Nos.~DE-AC02-05CH11231 and DE-AC02-06CH11357.}

-\framebox{\parbox{\linewidth}{ The submitted manuscript has been created by UChicago Argonne, LLC, Operator of Argonne National Laboratory (``Argonne'').
-Argonne, a U.S.\ Department of Energy Office of Science laboratory, is operated under Contract No.\ DE-AC02-06CH11357.
-The U.S.\ Government retains for itself, and others acting on its behalf, a paid-up nonexclusive, irrevocable worldwide license in said article to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the Government.
-The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan. http://energy.gov/downloads/doe-public-access-plan.}}